polterguy/polterguy.github.io/documentation/magic.lambda.sockets/index.md

 ```

 The **[sockets.signal]** slot can handle the following optional arguments but _only one_ of these can be supplied.
-If you instead of signaling all belonging to a specific role only want to signal a list of users, you can use
-something such as the following.
+You can also signal a list of specified users, such as the following illustrates.

 ```
 sockets.signal:foo.bar